-ROLLING HILLS COMMUNITY DEVELOPMENT DISTRICT CLAY COUNTY, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022
+ROLLING HILLS COMMUNITY DEVELOPMENT DISTRICT CLAY COUNTY, FLORIDA

+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024

-Net change in fund balances - total governmental funds \$ 2,230,534 Amounts reported for governmental activities in the statement of activities are different because: Depreciation on capital assets is not recognized in the governmental fund statement but is reported as an expense in the statement of activities.
+Net change in fund balances - total governmental funds \$ 795,995 Amounts reported for governmental activities in the statement of activities are different because: Depreciation on capital assets is not recognized in the governmental fund statement but is reported as an expense in the statement of activities.
 (463,560) Governmental funds report capital outlays as expenditures; however, the cost of capital assets is eliminated in the statement of activities and capitalized in the statement of net position.
-6,643,334 Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-2,560,000 Governmental funds report the face amount of Bonds issued as financial resources when debt is first issued, whereas these amounts are eliminated in the statement of activities and recognized as long- term liabilities in the statement of net position.
-(10,870,000) Amortization of the deferred charge on refunding is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+244,529 Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+1,580,000 Amortization of the deferred charge on refunding is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
 (2,089) Amortization of Bond discounts/premiums is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
-(2,203) In connection with the issuance of the Bonds, the original issue discount/premium is reported as a financing use/source when debt is first issued, whereas this amount is eliminated in the statement of activities and reduces/increases long-term liabilities in the statement of net position.
-(774) The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the fund financial statements.
-(102,416) Change in net position of governmental activities \$ (7,174)
+(2,977) The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the fund financial statements.
+25,198 Change in net position of governmental activities \$ 2,177,096